mattermost/docs/source/deployment/sso-ldap.md

 If you've made a mistake and lock yourself out of the system somehow, you can [set an existing account to System Administrator using the commandline tool](http://docs.mattermost.com/deployment/on-boarding.html#creating-system-administrator-account-from-commandline).

 Notes:
 - Mattermost 3.0 checks AD/LDAP credentials at the time of sign-in and issues session tokens with configurable durations, defaulting to 30 days.
-If a shorter time intervals is required, this option can be changed in **System Console** > **Service Settings** > **Session Length for SSO in days**.
-The ability more quickly detect user attribute changes by polling the AD/LDAP server as sessions start is planned for a future monthly release of Enterprise Edition.
+If a shorter time intervals is required, this option can be changed in **System Console > Service Settings > Session Length** for SSO in days.
+- Any user attributes updated in the LDAP Server will be reflected in Mattermost when LDAP Synchronization occurs.
+The time interval for synchronization can be set in the System Console.

 ### Troubleshooting